--a Add the label to files that match the file pattern arguments; no files are deleted from the label. -d Delete the label tag from the named files. -g In distributed environments, use the -g option to specify whether the label being applied is local to an edge server, or is globally available from the commit server. -1 labelname Specify the label to be applied to file revisions.
+-a Add the label to files that match the file pattern arguments; no files are deleted from the label. -d Delete the label tag from the named files. -g In multi-server environments, use the -g option to specify whether the label being applied is local to an edge server, or is globally available from the commit server.
+Note Global labels can be updated from edge servers using either "p4 tag" on page 595 -g or p4 ldapsync -g

--n Display what p4 labelsync would do without actually performing the operation. -q Quiet operation: suppress normal output messages.
-Messages regarding errors or exceptional conditions are not suppressed. g-opts See "Global options" on page 685.
+-1 labelname Specify the label to be applied to file revisions. -n Display what p4 labelsync would do without actually performing the operation. -q Quiet operation: suppress normal output messages.
+Messages regarding errors or exceptional conditions are not suppressed. g-opts See "Global options" on page 705.